Here's an update to this story, posted on Friday, Aug. 24:

 Just Like New Auto owner Horace Costa said on Friday that Rand has never had anything to do with his business and that the association has cost him some business.

 Rand has "never worked here one minute of a day," said Costa.
-He said he feels for the people who got scammed to the point he would "be willing to do those people's cars at no charge."
-Costa said he's been in business for more than 20 years.
+He said he feels for the people who got scammed to the point he would "be willing to do those people's cars at no charge.

 The Eagle verified Costa's information with Pittsfield Police and is in the process of trying to find out the name of the business Rand actually ran.
 A filing in court records had indicated that Rand told police he worked for Just Like New the day of his arrest.

 Police and prosecutors said that Rand promised expensive auto detailing or car repairs but never did the work.
 Seven people were out a total of nearly $3,000.

 On Tuesday, Rand, of Altoona, Pa., pleaded guilty to five felony counts and two misdemeanor counts of larceny by false pretense.
 He was handed a 30-month suspected sentence and probation was ordered to pay back the victims.

 Just Like New Auto is located at 360 Tyler St.